-We are creating the future of community created Mechanical Keyboards
+We are creating the future of community created Mechanical Keyboards.

-Join the movement and have full ownership of your hardware
+Join the movement and have full ownership of your hardware.

 Input Club designs tools that allow you to interact with computers on a fundamentally new level.
 Our keyboards take away all the rules and allow you to type any way you like.
 We created an operating system that governs input called the Keyboard Layout Language to make sure you have complete control over your thoughts and ideas.

 Our products are a new type of open hardware, one more aligned to the philosophy of our time.
-You own your keyboard, the design files for the hardware is freely available, the code behind the firmware is on Github, and we have a keyboard configurator that lets you decide what your keys do when you press them.
+You own your keyboard, the design files for the hardware are freely available, the code behind the firmware is on Github, and we have a keyboard configurator that lets you decide what your keys do when you press them.

 Our keyboards have a core philosophy that affects the features that we incorporate into our devices.
-We also have a working list of features that are planned for future products, but are either in development or require more time to complete.
+We also have a working list of features that are planned for future products, but these are either in development or require more time to complete.
 You can sign up for our email list to be notified about our progress or you can contribute on Github.

 A major problem that stopped this sort of innovation before was that many people like to occasionally revert back to a 100% normal keyboard so that other people can type on their machine.
 We have introduced the concept of “Infinite Layers” that have something called “Pass-Through Functionality”.
 What this means is that you can set your Base Layer to be a perfectly normal keyboard layout, but add a Custom Layer on top of that Base Layer.
 Any key that you don’t modify in this new Custom Layer will automatically pass-through to the Base Layer.